el9335/QUAILS_1.0/docs/intro.rst

 Quails Architecture
 ===================

-Multiple views of the Quails system architecture can be seen :ref:`here`.
+Multiple views of the Quails system architecture can be seen :ref:`here <overview>`.